SkyhighSecurity/shiftleft-docker-image/README.md

 SKYHIGH_USERNAME: Your Skyhigh username / email address
 SKYHIGH_PASSWORD: Your Skyhigh password
 IAAS_PROVIDER: The name of the IAAS provider which tells Skyhigh which active policies to evaluate against.
 Valid options are: aws, gcp, azure.
 SKYHIGH_ENV: The region-specific base-url for the Skyhigh API.
-Valid options include: https://www.myshn.net , https://www.myshn.eu , and https://www.myshn.ca
+Valid options include: https://www.myshn.net , https://www.myshn.eu , and https://www.myshn.ca.
+Generally this URL will be displayed when you are logged into your Skyhigh dashboard.

 Finally, execute the docker run command mapping the /data volume and passing the environment variables as parameters in this specific order: